codemattcode/wordpressTest/readme.md

 #This is a wordpressTest site...

-## Copy package.jsonand gulpfile.jsinto WordPress root.
+## Copy package.json and gulpfile.js into WordPress root.

 - add .gitignore file
 - npm install